Vietnam.vn - Nền tảng quảng bá Việt Nam

 Messages containing malicious links are spread via Facebook messages.

-Cybereason has identified three variants of Snake, with the third being an executable created by PyInstaller and targeting users of the Cốc Cốc browser, which is popular in Vietnam.
+Cybereason has identified three variants of Snake, with the third variant being an executable created by PyInstaller and targeting users of the Cốc Cốc browser, which is popular in Vietnam.

 Once collected, the logins and cookies were shared across multiple platforms, including Discord, GitHub, and Telegram.
 The malware also targeted Facebook accounts by extracting cookie information, which could indicate that the account takeover was intended to be used for malware-spreading purposes.